freshlabs/fresh-store-docker-bitnami/README.md

 ## The Bitnami Source Repository
 This repository is forked from https://github.com/bitnami/bitnami-docker-laravel but will be quite different as it is further developed.

-The source repository is designed for development only.
+The source repository is for development only.

 Another good point of reference is this repository: https://github.com/laradock/laradock